snakemake/snakemake/docs/executing/cluster.rst

     Are you using the SLURM job scheduler?

     In this case, it will be more robust to use the ``--cluster``, ``--cluster-status``, and ``--cluster-cancel`` arguments than using DRMAA.
-    The reason is that the slurm-drmaa package is not maintained by the SLURM vendor SchedMD and less wells supporte.
+    The reason is that the slurm-drmaa package is not maintained by the SLURM vendor SchedMD and less well supported.
     Effectively, you will run into timeouts in DRMAA calls sooner.

 --------------